jmigual/APATeoria/Notes/Control System Design/lesson_02.md

 &= x^T(A^TP + PA)x
 \end{aligned}
 $$

 For Lyapunov stability there must hold:

 $$
 A^TP + PA < 0
 $$

 If $A^TP + PA < 0$ the function $V(x)$ is a Lyapunov function

-### Lyapunov Stability Analysis of non-linear systems
+### Lyapunov Stability Analysis of Nonlinear systems

 > ***
 >